Festo1/alx-low_level_programming/0x03-debugging/README.md

 ### What are bugs ?

-* Bugs are defects that prevents software working efficiently.
+* Bugs are defects that prevents software from working efficiently.

 ### How to perform debugging ?